saberdog2005/sisterfoh/README.md

 Local Storage: Utilize IndexedDB to store transactions, interactions, and logs locally.

 Responsive Design: Offer a mobile-friendly interface with a clean, modern UI.
-        python3 -m http.server 8000

-        Access the app in your browser at http://localhost:8000/register.html.
-    Configure Google API Credentials:
-        Sign up for Google Cloud Console (https://console.cloud.google.com/).
-        Create a project and enable the Google Sheets API.
-        Generate credentials:
-            Go to APIs & Services > Credentials.
-            Create an API Key for API_KEY.
-            Create an OAuth 2.0 Client ID (type: "Web application") and add http://localhost:8000 to "Authorized JavaScript origins".
-        In register.html, replace YOUR_GOOGLE_CLIENT_ID.apps.googleusercontent.com and YOUR_API_KEY with your actual credentials.

 Usage
     Launch the Application:
         Open http://localhost:8000/register.html in your browser.
     Log a Sale: